 Stabbing is great and all, but wouldn’t it be nice to extend the range of your lethality?

-Regardless if you’re a seasoned Samurai, a Marine looking for a silent option to add to the arsenal, or just the regular Joe Blow looking to throw pointy objects at stuff, this guide has you covered.
+Regardless if you’re a seasoned Samurai, a Marine looking for a silent option to add to the arsenal, or just someone looking to throw pointy objects at stuff, this guide has you covered.

-Everything from understanding the balance of a blade to what to look for, you’ll come out of this guide ready to nail some bullseyes.
-To wrap it up, I’ll be showing you the best throwing knives for beginners and experienced throwers!
+We’ll cover everything from understanding the balance of a blade to what to look for in a throwing knife.
+You’ll come out of this guide ready to nail some bullseyes!

 A piece of advice before we get started.
 Any professional in pretty much any discipline will tell you that the key to success is using the right tool.